kelvinsanchez15/100-days-of-code/r2-log.md

 Today I worked on the pagination implementation for my Issue Tracker.

 In the near future I have to refactor the code block where I query my database (It became a monster).

+### R2D36
+Completed the remaining dropdowns and started working on "POST" pages.
+I'm struggling with NextAuth because I couldn't find a good way to mutate the session object without refreshing the page or regaining focus

+### R2D37
+Today I received a freelancer job proposal to make a website that serves as a portfolio for architects and designers, the detail is that the client wants me to use Wordpress